MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/publish.md

 1. Create a [personal access token](../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) (PAT) with **packaging read and write** scope.

 1. Add your package source to your nuget.config file.
 This will add your PAT to your nuget.config file.
-Make sure to store this file in a safe place, and do not check this file into source control.
+Store this file in a safe location, and make sure that your don't check it into source control.
 See [nuget sources](/en-us/nuget/reference/cli-reference/cli-ref-sources) for more details.

     ```Command
     nuget sources Add -Name <SOURCE_NAME> -Source https://pkgs.dev.azure.com/<ORGANIZATION_NAME>/<PROJECT_NAME>/_packaging/<FEED_NAME>/nuget/v3/index.json -UserName <USER_NAME> -Password <PERSONAL_ACCESS_TOKEN> -config <PATH_TO_NUGET_CONFIG_FILE>